xzYue/odoo/doc/howtos/website.rst

 Discussions and notifications
 -----------------------------

-Odoo provides technical models, which don't fulfill business needs in and of themselves but add capabilities to business objects without having to build them by hand.
+Modoo provides technical models, which don't fulfill business needs in and of themselves but add capabilities to business objects without having to build them by hand.

-One of these is the *Chatter* system, part of Odoo's email and messaging system, which can add notifications and discussion threads to any model.
+One of these is the *Chatter* system, part of Modoo's email and messaging system, which can add notifications and discussion threads to any model.
 The model simply has to :attr:`~openerp.models.Model._inherit` ``mail.thread``, and add the ``message_ids`` field to its form view to display